-For several years now, the use of several biometric features in combination, for example, the face and the iris or the iris and fingerprints, has made it possible to reduce error rates considerably.
+For several years now, the use of several biometric features in combination, for example, the face and the iris or the iris and fingerprints, has made it possible to considerably reduce error rates.

 Biometrics can also enhance multi-factor authentication (MFA).

 Geolocation, IP addresses, and keying patterns can create a powerful combination to authenticate users securely.

 Whatever the method, what all these biometric techniques have in common is that they all collect human characteristics:

 Universal, as they can be found in all individuals

 Unique, as they make it possible to differentiate one individual from another

 Permanent, as they don't change over time